conjure-cp/EssenceCatalog-runs/problems/csplib-prob002-TemplateDesign/descriptive.md

 ## Some total runtime stats

- - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 2.56
+ - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 2.56 seconds
- - Slowest option is ('05_nochAllLevels_2_2.eprime', 'kissat'), total runtime 252000.00
+ - Slowest option is ('05_nochAllLevels_2_2.eprime', 'kissat'), total runtime 252000.00 seconds
  - Slowest option took 98437.50 times as long as SBS
- - VBS total runtime 2.48
+ - VBS total runtime 2.48 seconds
  - VBS as a percentage of SBS is 96.88%